XIOZ119/XIOZ119/README.md

 ## 👩🏻‍💻 About Me

-- 📌 Currently studying at SSAFY to deepen my back-end development skills.
+- 📌 Completed SSAFY (Samsung Software Academy For Youth), where I focused on strengthening my back-end development skills.
 - 🚀 Interested in scalable system architecture and clean code practices.
 - 🎯 Future goal: Become a back-end developer who can contribute to impactful projects.